sol-eng/singularity-rstudio/README.md

 * (optional) application stack using [environment modules ](https://modules.readthedocs.io/en/latest/) or [Lmod](https://lmod.readthedocs.io/en/latest/) with base directory in `appstack-path`
 * persistent shared storage across the nodes (e.g. general NAS, NFS, GPFS, ...) to store the singularity images.
 Folder name will subsequently referred to as `container-path`
 * transient shared storage across the nodes (e.g. Lustre, GPFS, ...) for scratch storage, subsequently referred to as `scratch-path`
+* Using a docker container for RSW is not strictly needed - RSW can also be installed and configured natively

 # Installation of Singularity